tetris245/ULTRAbc/README.md

 * Restored the remaining missing options of the game command
   - these options are: carrot, cleaning, drinks, hurdle, rhythm, training, whippony
   - note that a full relog is required to really end the games in the stable (the 'leave' option in dialog will start a new game!)
+* Restored the ggts and timercell commands
 * Restored the old prison1 command under a new name: npcprison
-* Restored the timercell command
 * Updated the xstatus ebch command